bigelod/HaloCEWXR/README.md

 * Fit the game render window to the entire display
 * Remove the black borders (the red pixel OpenXR needs to be in the correct spot)
 * Map the 6DOF data to the game controls
+* Fix the /vr file creation so it works before the UDP server listener starts (or find out why its not working as expected)

 # Stretch-Goal(s) / Unlikely Bonus Features: